Morwenn/cpp-sort/docs/Benchmarks.md

 ## *Inv*-adaptive algorithms

 Some sorting algorithms are specifically designed to be fast when there are only a few inversions in the collection, they are known as *Inv*-adaptive algorithms since the amount of work they perform is dependent on the result of the measure of presortedness *Inv(X)*.
-There are two such algorithms in **cpp-sort**: `drop_merge_sort` and `split_sort` (which probably makes them *Rem*-adaptive too).
-Both work by removing elements from the collections to leave a *longest ascending subsequence*, sorting the removed elements and merging the two sorted sequences back into one.
+There are two such algorithms in **cpp-sort**: `drop_merge_sort` and `split_sort`.
+Both work by removing elements from the collections to leave a *longest ascending subsequence*, sorting the removed elements and merging the two sorted sequences back into one (which probably makes them *Rem*-adaptive too).

 The following plot shows how fast those algorithms are depending on the percentage of inversions in the collection to sort.
 They are benchmarked against `pdq_sort` because it is the algorithm they use internally to sort the remaining unsorted elements prior to the merge, which makes it easy to compare the gains and overheads of those algorithms compared to a raw `pdq_sort`.